YVONNEANYANGO/News-Headlines/README.md

 ## User Stories

 Benefits for the users...Users are able to:-
- * Create password locker account with their details eg Log-in and password
- * Store their existing login credentials
- * Generate password for a new credential

- As a user, I would like to see various news sources on the homepage of the application.
+ * Log in and see various news sources on the homepage of the application
-As a user, I would also want to select a news source and see all news articles from the selected news source in the application.
+ * Select a news source and see all news articles from the selected news source in the application
-As a user, I would want to see the image, description and the time a news article was created.
-As a user, I would want to click on an article and read the full article on the source website.
+ * Click on an article and read the full article on the source website

  ## Behaviour Driven Development(BDD)